-I anchor this project in emerging debates on platform capitalism.
-My analysis expands the scale of prior research to show how new technologies and managerial paradigms traverse networked global geographies.
+I anchor this project in emerging debates on platform capitalism as well as long standing debates on industrial and organizational change.
+My analysis shows how new technologies and managerial paradigms traverse networked global geographies.
 Broadly, this work engages economic sociology, critical management studies, labor studies, digital sociology, and social theory.

-My second area of interest is financialization.
+Another strand of my research focuses on financialization.
 Over the last few decades the rise of finance capital has altered the structure of the economy, infusing into it new managerial practices and business logics.
 I am involved with an NSF funded interdisciplinary project that investigates speculative capital and the reshaping of urban centers in India.
 In this context I study how the dynamics of speculative capital alter urban landscapes and industrial processes.
 Specifically, I focus on real estate and urban infrastructure, as well as the the role of venture capital in structuring the technology sector.
 My research on the real estate sector in India examines the influx of global private equity and the distinct business practices that are activated.

-Recently, an article I co-authored on resource crises and speculative capital titled, "Water crisis through the analytic of urban transformation: an analysis of Bangalore's hydrosocial regimes" was published by Water International, a peer-reviewed journal.
-Another co-authored article manuscript on private equity and real estate bubbles in India with be submitted shortly to a leading journal in urban studies.
+An article I co-authored on resource crises and speculative capital titled, "Water crisis through the analytic of urban transformation: an analysis of Bangalore's hydrosocial regimes" was published by Water International, a peer-reviewed journal.
+Another co-authored article manuscript on private equity and real estate bubbles in India is currently under review.